 The change is the result of a comprehensive review of research and evidence and extensive consultation through the cooperative national medicines scheduling process.

-- over-the-counter medicines containing low doses of codeine provide little or no additional pain relief compared with similar medicines without codeine
+- The formerly over-the-counter medicines containing low doses of codeine provide little or no additional pain relief compared with similar medicines without codeine

 - they are not suitable for long-term use and can cause dependence